Updated: March 2022

 Tax Abatements on new or rehabbed construction are probably the most talked-about tax break in Philadelphia.
 In effect since 2000, homes that are newly constructed on vacant land are currently allowed a Tax Abatement for a period of 10 years.
 Property taxes are calculated on the assessment of the vacant land before the home was constructed.
 For example, if you purchase a new construction home in Fishtown for $400,000 that was built on land assessed at $100,000 you would pay $1,400 vs $5,600.
 This incredible tax savings program was introduced to encourage new development, affordability, and vitalization in the city.

-On Dec 12, 2020 two bills were passed that came into play on January 1 2022.
+On Dec 12, 2020 two bills were passed that came into play on January 1, 2022.
 The first is introducing a new construction tax that would fall on the developers, not the buyers.
 The second changes the allocation of the tax abatement over a 10-year period.
 If you purchase a new property before the end of the year 2021 you were granted the full 10-year tax abatement and will continue to be exempt from paying taxes on the value of the building for the full 10 years.

 There are two very important variables to understand about tax abatements.
 First, your tax bill isn’t frozen if you have an abatement.
 The OPA (Office of Property Assessment) can change (or reassess) the value of the land and the improvements.
 The city and the school board can also change the millage at which we are taxed which currently is 1.3998.
 If either or both of these events occur, so will your annual bill.
-Secondly, anyone can apply for a tax abatement on any alterations to a property.
+Secondly, anyone building or renovating a home can apply for a tax abatement on any alterations to a property.
 Whether you’re a homeowner or an investor rehabbing a home, even if the home is not newly built from the ground up, as long as permits are pulled, construction is done legally, and all is square with your tax and utility accounts, you can apply for a tax abatement.
 The value of the improvements made to the home that will be exempt from tax is largely determined by the permits that are pulled, and by the OPA.
 They also have to be applied for within a regulated period of time determined by the OPA.

 Now that you have a solid foundation of what property taxes look like for Philly residents, you can check all the tax assessments and bills on any property across the city at philla.gov.
 We are happy to talk with you more on this subject and help you with any questions you may have, just give us a call.